Reyhan Şahin

-Reyhan Şahin (born 1980), known professionally as Lady Bitch Ray or Doctor Bitch Ray, is a German rapper, author, linguist and former radio host of Turkish descent.
+Reyhan Şahin (born 1980), known professionally as Lady Bitch Ray or Doctor Bitch Ray, is a Turkish-German rapper, author, linguist and former radio host.

 Biography

 Şahin was born in Bremen, West Germany.
 Her parents are Alevis and come from Sivas, Turkey.
 Before Reyhan was born, her parents immigrated to Germany and she grew up in the working-class neighborhood Gröpelingen in Bremen.
 Her father is a dede and worked as a welder in a local shipyard after his arrival in 1972. Şahin began rapping at the age of twelve.
 She completed high school with the Abitur (the high school diploma in Germany qualifying students for university).

 Academic career

 Şahin studied Linguistics and German Studies at the University of Bremen and graduated with a master's degree in linguistics in 2005.
 Her master's thesis on "Jugendsprache anhand der Darstellung der Jugendkultur Hip-Hop" (Youth Language based on the Representation of the Youth Culture of Hip-Hop) was published in an anthology edited by her department chair with Brockmeyer University Publishing.

 She then completed her doctorate in 2012 with a dissertation on "Die Bedeutung des muslimischen Kopftuchs in Deutschland" (The Meaning of the Muslim Hijab in Germany).
 During this time, she taught the course "Introduction to Dress Semiotics" at the University of Bremen as an adjunct lecturer in the winter semester of 2007/08.
 For her dissertation she received a second prize in the subject group Humanities and Cultural Studies at the Deutschen Studienpreis (German Study Award) 2013.
 Her doctoral supervisor was Wolfgang Wildgen. Şahin was a member of the Research Center for Media and Communication starting in June 2012, and in this framework was a post-doctoral fellow of the University of Hamburg's Young Researchers Initiative through December 2013 In her new project she is researching the representation of Muslim women in the social networks.